hugomd/cloudflare-ddns/README.md

 | `CLOUDFLARE_EMAIL` **DEPRECATED**  | Email associated with your Cloudflare account                                                                                                              | `john.doe@example.com`  |          |
 | `CLOUDFLARE_APIKEY` **DEPRECATED** | [Cloudflare API key](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key-)                                    | `12345`                 |          |

-#### Deprecated Environment Variables
+### Deprecated Environment Variables

 Cloudflare now [supports API tokens](https://blog.cloudflare.com/api-tokens-general-availability/) as a more secure way of interacting with their API.
 Instead of using your global API key/email, you should use a token with limited permissions.

 When upgrading, you'll need to replace a few existing environment variables.

-Instead of providing a `CLOUDFLARE_ZONE` with your domain name, you should specify the Zone ID (`CLOUDFLARE_ZONEID`) of your domain name.
+Instead of providing a `CLOUDFLARE_ZONE` with your domain name, you should specify the Zone ID (`CLOUDFLARE_ZONEID`) of your domain.
 You can find this in the "Overview" tab for your domain.

 Instead of your `CLOUDFLARE_EMAIL` and `CLOUDFLARE_APIKEY`, you should [generate a token](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345680) (`CLOUDFLARE_APITOKEN`) with permission to edit DNS records for your desired zone.